Suraiya: Early life

-Suraiya was born Suraiya Jamal Sheikh on 15 June 1929 in Lahore to Aziz Jamal Sheikh and Mumtaz Sheikh.
-She was one year old, when her family moved to Mumbai (then called Bombay) to reside at 'Krishna Mahal' at Marine Drive.
-Soon they were joined by her maternal uncle, M. Zahoor, who became a well known villain in the 1930s Bombay film industry.
+Suraiya was born as Suraiya Jamal Sheikh on 15 June 1929 in Lahore, British India (now Pakistan), to Aziz Jamal Sheikh and Mumtaz Sheikh.
+She was one year old, when her family moved to Mumbai (then called Bombay) to reside in Krishna Mahal at Marine Drive.
+Soon they were joined by her maternal uncle, M. Zahoor, who became a well known villain in the 1930s Bombay film industry and her maternal grandmother, Badshah Begum.

+Suraiya belonged to a deeply religious Muslim family.
 She attended New High School, now known as J.B.
 Petit High School for Girls, in the Fort district of Bombay.
+At home, her grandmother gave her religious teachings in Persian.
 Suraiya's childhood friends included Raj Kapoor and Madan Mohan, with whom she used to sing in children's radio programmes at All India Radio.

-Career

-As an actress
+Suraiya did not have any professional training in music.

+Born in an orthodox family, Suraiya was deeply religious and practiced Islam since her childhood.
+Suraiya was fond of literature, especially Urdu literature and use to read a lot of them.

+Acting career

+Child artist and early work (1936–1943)

 Suraiya made her debut as a child actor in Jaddan Bai's Madame Fashion in 1936 as Miss Suraiya.
 Later, she got a prominent role with the help of her uncle, M. Zahoor.
 During a holiday from school in 1941, she accompanied him to Bombay's Mohan Studios to see the shooting of the film Taj Mahal, which was being directed by Nanubhai Vakil.
-Vakil noticed the charm and innocence of young Suraiya and selected her to play the role of Mumtaz Mahal.
+Vakil noticed the charm and innocence of young Suraiya and selected her to play the role of Mumtaz Mahal, the film released in 1942 and marked her acting debut.